bulletmark/pipxx/README.md

 installed at the time of this example.
 You could alternately type `pipxx install --python 3 cowsay`, or `pipxx install --python 3.12.0 cowsay`.

+Note the automatically selected path is dependent on your system/installation and is derived by `pipxx` from the output of `pyenv root`.

-Actually, this is a commonly used option but unfortunately `pipx` does not provide a short-form option for it.
-So `pipxx` adds `-P` as an alias for `--python` allowing you to simply type:
+Actually, `--python` is a commonly used option but unfortunately `pipx` does not provide a short-form option for it.
+So `pipxx` also adds `-P` as an alias for `--python` allowing you to simply type:

 ```sh
 $ pipxx install -P 3.12 cowsay